Covid-19 Support in Communities

-We have been supporting the Noel Park Big Local Partnership in Haringey, North London in developing their response to support their community around Coronavirus.
-In order to clarify specific support around COVID- 19 that may be needed, we have worked with them to map existing support for residents in the area.
-We have talked to local organisations to understand what links can be made with the Big Local to ensure support around COVID-19 can be most effectively delivered.
-We made some recommendations to the Partnership about projects that support what is happening and are currently working with the Partnership to implement what they decided to do.
-One of the things we have supported the partnership on is producing a Coronavirus newsletter (right).
+We have been supporting the Noel Park Big Local Partnership in Haringey, North London in developing their community support response to COVID-19.
+In order to clarify specific support around COVID-19 that may be needed, we have worked with them to map existing support for residents in the area.
+We have talked to local organisations to understand what links can be made with Noel Park Big Local to ensure that support around COVID-19 can be delivered effectively.
+We made some recommendations to the partnership about relevant support projects, and are currently working with the them to implement their resultant plan.
+We have supported the partnership to produce a COVID-19 newsletter (right).
 Since May, there have now been two newsletters and we have supported the partnership on things such as running a plant distribution project, working with schools to support digital inclusion, holding a virtual Big Lunch and running a Community Chest.

-Paul has been working with three Big Local areas over this time enabling them to respond to and support their communities at this time through a range of projects and programmes.
-Paul has regularly been checking in with fellow reps, workers and partnership members from across the country to share learning around how to best respond to COVID-19 (Zoom partnership meeting left).
-Paul is the rep for Elthorne in North London, Farley in Luton and Wormley and Turnford in Hertfordshire and has supported all them during this time.
-Many Big Locals are directly supporting their communities with food deliveries.
-Others have adapted pre-planned events on Zoom to encourage neighbours to engage virtually.
+Community Regen has been working with three Big Local areas over this time, enabling them to respond to and support their communities through a range of projects and programmes.
+We have regularly been checking in with fellow reps, workers and partnership members from across the country to share learning around how to best respond to COVID-19 (Zoom partnership meeting (left)).
+Paul is the Big Local rep for Elthorne in North London, Farley in Luton and Wormley and Turnford in Hertfordshire, and has supported all them during this time.
+Many Big Local areas are directly supporting their communities with food deliveries.
+Others have adapted pre-planned events into Zoom meetings to encourage neighbours to engage virtually.